KmolYuan/Pyslvs-UI/docs/introduction.md

 **Input formats**:

-+ Pyslvs workbook database (*.pyslvs).
++ Pyslvs project database (*.pyslvs).
 + Expression (just a string).
 + [Solvespace] format (*.slvs, only supports very few of constraints).

-The workbook mechanism will generate the sketch frame as \*.slvs format like follow:
+The project mechanism will generate the sketch frame as \*.slvs format like follow:

 ![](img/io-slvs-origin.png)